 Application of protection measures

-Product Specifications should specify whether datasets must, must not, or may be encrypted using the S-100 recommended security scheme using the dataProtection attribute of S100_DatasetDiscoveryMetadata (see Figure 12-1).
-If this Boolean attribute is set to TRUE the co-attribute protectionScheme must also be assigned a value from the enumeration of security schemes (S100_ProtectionScheme in Figure 12-1).
+Product Specifications should specify whether datasets must, must not, or may be encrypted using the S-100 recommended security scheme using the dataProtection attribute of S100_DatasetDiscoveryMetadata.
+If this Boolean attribute is set to TRUE the co-attribute protectionScheme must also be assigned a value from the enumeration of security schemes (S100_ProtectionScheme).
 S-100 at present defines only one recommended security scheme, which is described in Part 15.

 Digital signatures